 Electrical modifications are required – Modifications include removing the ballasts, replacing the sockets (possibly), and connecting fixture input wires to the sockets.
 Strict safety measures are necessary as installers could be exposed to main voltage while connecting sockets to power wires.

 Limited dimming – Most manufacturers do not offer a dimmable option but there are some Type B dimmable LED tubes that run on 120V dimmers.

 Type C: LED tube has an External Driver (aka Remote Driver)

 How it Works

-Unlike Type B tubes that have an internal driver, Type C lights use a remote driver to power the LED.
+Unlike Type B tubes that have an internal driver, Type C lights use an external (remote) driver to power the LED.
 The ballasts are removed, which means electrical modifications are still required.
-However, the operation is much safer, since the low-voltage driver is hooked to the sockets and not the line voltage.
+However, the operation is safer, since the low-voltage driver is hooked to the sockets and not the line voltage.
 One driver can power multiple LED tubes.
 This system is similar to how LFLs operate now (ballast and lamps).